sys-bio/tellurium/docs/antimony.rst

 `Tellurium <http://tellurium.analogmachine.org/>`__, and can be used in other contexts as well.
 Its main features include:

 - Easily define species, reactions, compartments, events, and other elements of a biological model.
 - Package and re-use models as modules with defined or implied interfaces.

 Change Log
 ----------

-The 3.0 release allows import and export of the SBML packages 'Layout' and 'Render', using the SBMLNetwork library to do so.
+The 3.0 release allows import and export of the SBML packages ‘Layout’ and ‘Render’, using the SBMLNetwork library to do so.

 The 2.15 release changed SBML import so that function definitions are (by default) now dropped and automatically incorporated into the model instead.

 The 2.14.0 release added the ability to encode algebraic rules, and added ways to add annotations and notes to objects and the model.

 The 2.13.4 release changed the default SBML output to L3v2, and added basic unit names as reserved words for better import.

-The 2.13.3 release removed the '@' for parsing events, and fixed '-o' interaction parsing.
+The 2.13.3 release removed the ‘@’ for parsing events, and fixed ‘-o’ interaction parsing.

 The 2.13.2 release changed some maintenance features.

-The 2.13.1 release added named stoichiometries, the 'rateOf' function, and instituted case senstitivity for predefined elements.
+The 2.13.1 release added named stoichiometries, the ‘rateOf’ function, and instituted case senstitivity for predefined elements.

 The 2.12 release added the ability to save extra ‘annotation-like’ elements from the ‘distributions’ SBML package, and fixed numerous bugs